 Located in East Austin, Community First!
 Village provides affordable, permanent housing and a supportive community for disabled, chronically homeless individuals in Central Texas.
 Phase one of the project covers 27 acres and includes 240 housing units with space for 275 residents.

 The community’s residences are a mix of micro-houses, trailers, and canvas-sided cottages, some designed by noted Austin architects.
 The development also includes a medical facility, community gardens, a blacksmithing studio, and an outdoor movie theater.

 We are working with Mobile Loaves & Fishes to create a new program of building identification and wayfinding signage that will help to orient visitors and residents at Community First!
 Village, particularly as it grows to include a new sanctuary and hospitality center (designed by Austin’s Levy Architects).
 Wayfinding will also be a key concern as the community expands into an adjacent 24 acres as part of its second phase.

 Deploying a project approach that we have used successfully for other nonprofit clients in the past, we are seeking ways to create a signage system that can be at least partially fabricated and installed by staff and residents, and that they can largely maintain on their own in the future.
 In addition to minimizing costs, this approach will also support the community’s focus on encouraging self-sufficiency and building work skills.

 We are having a busy and productive first quarter of 2017, with several existing projects nearing completion and some exciting new work just getting underway.
-This month, we kicked off three new projects located across the U.S.
+This month, we kicked off two new projects.